Quantum valence bond ice theory for proton-driven quantum spin-dipole liquids: analysis of ground state

-\textit{Numerical simulations}. --- The above discussions on the stability can be supplemented by numerical calculations using exact diagonalization for a finite-size system with perturbations, such as the $J'_\textrm{pro}$ term.
-To this end, we consider a 2D version of our model Eq.~\eqref{eq:H} which consists of 8 proton bonds and 16 electron sites (8 holes) with a periodic boundary condition~\cite{supple}.
-Although the system size is very small, this model can reproduce much of the main results and hence supports the above discussions.
-When $J_\textrm{pro}'$ is moderately strong, the 2D model shows an AFE order of protons, and holes simultaneously form a VBS state for a large $g.$ This state will have a corresponding long range order in the thermodynamic limit.
-On the other hand, for a small $J_\textrm{pro}'$ it can exhibit a QSDL-like state which is a superposition of many flippable ice states.
-Indeed, we find that out of the total $\mathcal{N}=18$ ice states there are $\mathcal{N}_\textrm{flip}=16$ flippable ice states, which are connected by the lowest order perturbation in $t_\textrm{pro}.$ The QSDL-like state is essentially given by a superposition of these 16 reduced ice states.
-The AFE/VBS state is clearly distinguished from the QSDL-like state even in the present finite-size system, which is well-captured by the entanglement entropy $S_\textrm{EE}(t_\textrm{pro},J_\textrm{pro}')$ between protons and holes as shown in Fig.~\ref{fig:EE}(b).
-In the limit of $t_\textrm{pro}\rightarrow 0$, the ground state is given by a superposition of simple AFE/VBS states with fourfold degeneracy due to the translational and rotational symmetries.
-Therefore, $S_\textrm{EE}(t_\textrm{pro}\rightarrow0)\rightarrow \log 4$ for such a state, while $S_\textrm{EE}\rightarrow \log \mathcal{N}_\textrm{flip}=\log 16$ deeply inside the QSDL region with a moderately large $t_\textrm{pro}.$ This qualitatively reproduces the phase diagram in Fig.~\ref{fig:EE}(a) proposed to describe the difference between H-Cat and D-Cat.
+When $J_\textrm{pro}'$ is moderately strong, the 2D model shows an AFE state of the protons and the holes simultaneously form a VBS state for a large $g.$ This state will have a corresponding long range order in the thermodynamic limit.
+On the other hand, for a small $J_\textrm{pro}',$ it can exhibit a QSDL-like state which is a superposition of many flippable ice states.
+Indeed, we find that out of the total $\mathcal{N}=18$ ice states there are $\mathcal{N}_\textrm{flip}=16$ ice states, which are connected by the lowest order perturbation in $t_\textrm{pro}.$ The QSDL-like state is essentially given by a superposition of these 16 reduced ice states.
+The AFE/VBS state is clearly distinguished from the QSDL-like state even in the present finite-size system, which is well-captured by the entanglement entropy $S_\textrm{EE}(t_\textrm{pro},J_\textrm{pro}')$ between protons and holes.
+The entanglement entropy is given by